SciTools/iris/docs/iris/src/further_topics/metadata.rst

 The ``combine`` method will always return **a new** metadata class instance, where each metadata member is either ``None`` or populated with a **common value**.
-Let's clarify this, by combining our above :class:`~iris.common.CubeMetadata` with another instance that's identical apart from its ``standard_name`` member, which is replaced with **different value**,
+Let's clarify this, by combining our above :class:`~iris.common.metadata.CubeMetadata` with another instance that's identical apart from its ``standard_name`` member, which is replaced with **different value**,